spacetelescope/jwst/docs/jwst/spectral_leak/main.rst

    :scale: 50%
    :align: center

-Figure: MRS spectral leak as seen for very-blue sources (A-type star HD 2811) and very-red sources (Asteroid 515 Athalia) in 2 different versions of the JWST pipeline.
+Figure: MRS spectral leak as seen in G Dwarf star.
+The red extracted spectrum does not have the spectral_leak step applied, while the the black extracted spectrum has the spectral leak correction applied.